devnev/testup/README.md

 # Go TestUp

 Shared test setup/teardown for Go tests.

-* Allows Suite-style tests without using reflection to detect methods.
+Allows Suite-style tests without using reflection to detect methods.
 This makes the execution easier to follow and avoids errors caused by typos in the names of reflected methods.
-* Simple implementation (50 lines) makes it easy to adapt and use for BDD or other styles of testing.

 [![Build Status](https://travis-ci.org/devnev/testup.svg?branch=master)](https://travis-ci.org/devnev/testup)